esot321c/cardano-service-monitoring/README.md

 9. Set the timeframe of your choosing (Last 24 hours, for example), and make sure "auto" is selected under refresh frequency.

 11. Set up any alerts.
-Make sure they allow for a range of slot differences, as the API requests won't be perfectly in sync. -200 to 200 is generally enough.
+Make sure they allow for a range of slot differences, as the API requests won't be perfectly in sync. -200 to 200 works in my environment.

 ## Troubleshooting